ftvkyo/ftvkyo.github.io/content/post/006-devlog-hovert60-01.md

 ---
-title: "Keyboard devlog #1: Init"
+title: "Hovert60 keyboard devlog #1: Init"
 date: 2024-04-10T22:00:00Z
-tags: [Devlog, Keyboard]
+tags: [Devlog, Hovert60 keyboard, IRL]
 description: >
   Making a low-profile wireless split keyboard from scratch.
-  Did I mention I intend to handwire it?
+  I also intend to handwire it rather than use a PCB.
 ---

 {{< toc >}}